FedericoCampe8/CoCoS/MAS_CPU/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%
 %%%      DOCKING      %%%
 %%%%%%%%%%%%%%%%%%%%%%%%%
-The user must specify 4 constraints:
+The user may specify 4 constraints:
 1) TRANSLATE atom_type AA x y z:
    This constraint translate the peptide considering the atom “atom_type” (i.e., N, C, CA, O, and H) of the AAth amino-acid into the position x, y, z.